 You can choose simple, single-ingredient, whole-grain products, like buckwheat or millet.
 But whole grains are also incorporated into a number of healthy plant-based products.

-Nuts are a staple ingredient in many plant-based foods, and that's a good thing — as long as you don't suffer from nut allergies.
+Nuts are a staple ingredient in many plant-based foods, and that's a good thing — as long as you don't have nut allergies.

 Here's where nuts' big benefits come into play: A July 2013 study published in BMC Medicine tracked over 7,000 men and women for nearly five years.
 The subjects were asked to follow one of three diets: a Mediterranean diet supplemented with nuts, the same diet supplemented with olive oil instead or a low-fat diet.
 Those who ate more than three one-ounce servings of nuts per week were observed to have a 39 percent lower overall mortality risk compared to non-nut eaters.